AdobeDocs/document-cloud-learn.en/help/acrobat/industry/gov/understanding-accessibility.md

 thumbnail: 34540.jpg
 ---

-# Making PDFs Accessible part 1
+# Making PDFs Accessible--Understanding Accessibility

+In the first video tutorial in the Making PDFs Accessible series, you learn what it means to make a PDF accessible for people with disabilities.

 ## Understanding Accessibility (6:42)